Environmental

 financing of further project phases.

-Environmental Research Development for Commercial Seaweed Production
+Environmental Research Development for Commercial Seaweed Production,

 Groupement des Exportateurs d’Algues de Madagascar (GEAM) and international

 agencies.
-2000 on-going.
-National environmental research partner
+National environmental research partner with the Malagasy

-with the Malagasy Seaweed Exporting Group developing the culture
+Seaweed Exporting Group developing the culture of seaweed for the

-of seaweed for the international cosmetic market.
-Principal focus
+international cosmetic market.
+Principal focus is national, regional,

-companies with cultivation through community development.
+through community development.

-Training Manuel development for Environmental Impact Assessment
+Training Manuel Development for Environmental Impact Assessment

-in Madagascar
+Madagascar (2000)

 Ministry of Mines and Energy & The World Bank.
-2000.
 Small Mining

 was partly responsible for the compilation and writing of the manual.